benjamminn/Feather-Text-Editor/README.md

 # Feather Text Editor
- A classic lightweight text editor made for educational purposes.
+ A classic lightweight text editor made as an educational exercise.

  # Features